tiannaparris/Data-Analysis-Portfolio/README.md

 **Technology:** Python, Pandas, Matplotlib.

-**Results:** Python functions to calculate and visualize sales by month, city, the most common items sold and the reason this may be the case.
+**Results:** Python functions that calculated and visually presented the sales data by month, city, and the most commonly sold items.
+Additionally, the reasons for the high frequency of these items being sold were analyzed and provided as insights.